rail-pay/rail/packages/join-server/README.md

 ## Authentication

 All endpoints exposed by the join server expect requests to be signed with the requesting Ethereum wallet using a simple signature scheme.
-The details are below, however most users shouldn't need to implement the authentication from scratch, but instead simply use the [Data Union client](https://www.npmjs.com/package/@rail-protocol/client).
+The details are below, however most users shouldn't need to implement the authentication from scratch, but instead simply use the [Vault client](https://www.npmjs.com/package/@rail-protocol/client).

 Requests to the join server look like this: